Skip to content ↓

 What are Apprenticeships?

-Apprenticeships combine practical training in a job with studying for a related-qualification provided by a national or local college or University.
+Apprenticeships combine practical training in a job (with an employer) whilst studying alongside for a related qualification provided by a national or local college or University (known as the “Training Provider").

 As an apprentice, students: